The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 - Voltaire

-Throughout this article, we will discuss approaches to encourage neuroplasticity and healthy brain habits.
-This helps maintain a robust brain that will serve us well to the end of our days.
+Throughout this article, we explore approaches to encourage neuroplasticity and healthy brain habits.
+These methods help maintain a robust mind capable of adapting to life's demands, right up to the end of our days.

 Much of our day-to-day mental processing is more automatic.
 Thus, few new synaptic connections are created with habituated activity.
 A minority of our daily mental activities will include learning something completely new.
 This newly learned behavior will likely “feel” difficult and challenging.
 This new activity will create many new synapses, including synaptic development while we sleep.
 We will discuss why we sleep in the next section.

 The Flow State paradox: Reaching flow state is where our brain exists solely in the RH for an extended period of time.
 The flow state is where both our attention (consciousness) and cognitive resources (information needs or training) are completely in the present.
+The procedural memory is the primary information source for the flow state.
 Being in the present is synonymous with full immersion in the RH.
 Some high-level athletes reach a flow state.
 They discuss “losing time” as the world around them slows.
-Even a driver may reach an almost hypnotic state where they seem to lose time in their journey.
+Bond traders, firefighters, or even a driver may reach an almost hypnotic state where they seem to lose time in their journey.
 Some religions call this an enlightened state or “nirvana.”
 In the Pulitzer Prize-winning book, Goedel, Escher, Bach; the author, Douglas Hofstadter, makes the comment:

-All this mental processing sends electrical impulses between neurons and is transmitted via the synaptic connection between neurons.
-As transmitted via the synapses, much of the electric signals are associated with information signals generated from neurotransmitters. [v] (the neurotransmitters are represented by the yellow dots in the diagram) As generated from our cognition, there is also a small amount of a waste peptide created.
-This peptide is named Amyloid Beta (“Aβ” is represented by the red dot in the diagram).
+All this mental processing sends biochemical impulses between neurons (the couplings with a greenish hue from the diagram) and is transmitted via the synaptic connection, which is the space between neurons.
+As transmitted via the synapses, much of the bioelectrical signals are associated with information signals generated from neurotransmitters. [v] (The neurotransmitters are represented by the yellow dots in the diagram) As generated from our cognition, there is also a small amount of a waste peptide created.
+This peptide is named amyloid-beta (“Aβ” is represented by the red dot in the diagram).
+Interestingly, the synapse is not a physical object but a gap.
+Information is generated when neurotransmitters either cross or do not cross this gap.

 Photo Credit: Lisa Genova